c9obvi/BigCommerce_csvCleaner_orders/README.md

    Ensure the CSV file you want to process is the only file in a dedicated folder on your Desktop.
 The folder can have any name.

 2. **Script and Bash File**:
-   The Python script and a bash file (`run_script.sh`) should be placed on your Desktop.
+   The Python script and a bash file (`./csvcleaner.sh`) should be placed on your Desktop.

 ## Running the Script